herby2212/Hearthstone-Card-Pack-Opening-Counter/README.md

 The plugin is currently still under the development meaning more features are planned like:

-- Buttons in the UI for the individual rarities to manually add/remove a card
+- ~~Buttons in the UI for the individual rarities to manually add/remove a card~~ [Implemented with Version 1.2.0]
 - Auto Update your HSReplay Collection with the received Cards
 - ~~Export / Import of your opening stats to view older card pack openings~~ [Implemented with Version 1.1.0]
 - Live Duplicate checking - see how many duplicates you have drawn based on your collection